LoganWillaumez/picoGym/picoCTF-2021/challenge-6/README.md

-# Information
+# Nice netcat...

 ## <u>🎯 Challenge Information</u>

 **📚 Challenge Category:**
-Forensics
+General Skills
 ---
 **📝 Challenge Description:**
-Files can always be changed in a secret way.
-Can you find the flag?
+There is a nice program that you can talk to by using this command in a shell: $ nc mercury.picoctf.net 21135, but it doesn't speak English...

 ---
 **🏅 Challenge Points:**
-10 points
+15 points

 ---
 **🗓 Challenge Event:**